Interval Rearrangement Ensembles: Duality and time reversing symmetry

-We have just shown that the surgery described above preserves the parity of the total number of cycles in a scheme and its dual.
-Performing such biting off consecutively to every element of $\bar\A$ still engaged in cycles of length more than one, we will eventually reach the trivial permutation (i.e.\ the identity).
-And its dual is nothing else but $\iota$.
-The number of cycles in the identity permutation is $2d$, while in $\iota$ it is $d$.
-The parity of the total number of cycles therefore equals the parity of $d$.
+So we showed that the surgery described above preserves the parity of the total number of cycles in two mutually dual schemes.
+Applying it consecutively to every element of $\bar\A$ that the permutation does not send to itself, we will eventually obtain the identity permutation, and dual to the identity is nothing else but $\iota$ (it was defined at the beginning of this section).
+The number of cycles in the identity is $2d,$ while $\iota$ consists of $d$ cycles.
+Therefore, the parity of the total number of cycles in two mutually dual schemes is equal to the parity of $d.$